Low Blood Pressure (Hypotension)

 - Electrocardiograms (EKG) can detect abnormally slow or rapid heart beats, pericarditis, and heart muscle damage from either previous heart attacks or a reduced supply of blood to the heart muscle that has not yet caused a heart attack.

 - Holter monitor recordings are used to diagnose intermittent episodes of abnormal heart rhythms.
 If abnormal rhythms occur intermittently, a standard EKG performed at the time of a visit to the doctor's office may not show the abnormal rhythm.
-A Holter monitor is a continuous recording of the heart's rhythm for 24 hours that often is used to chart and diagnose intermittent episodes of bradycardia or tachycardia.
+A Holter monitor is a continuous recording of the heart's rhythm for 24 hours that often is used diagnose intermittent episodes of bradycardia or tachycardia.

 - Patient-activated event recorder: If the episodes of bradycardia or tachycardia are infrequent, a 24-hour Holter recording may not capture these sporadic episodes.
 In this situation, a patient can wear a patient-activated event recorder for up to 4 weeks.
 The patient presses a button to start the recording when he or she senses the onset of an abnormal heart rhythm or symptoms possibly caused by low blood pressure.
 The doctor then analyzes the recordings at a later date to identify the abnormal episodes.